 The neighbors in the Madison Ave / E 60th St neighborhood in New York are wealthy, making it among the 15% highest income neighborhoods in America.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 99.8% of the neighborhoods in America.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the Madison Ave / E 60th St neighborhood is English, spoken by 79.9% of households.
-Other important languages spoken here include French, Portuguese and Spanish.
+The most common language spoken in the Madison Ave / E 60th St neighborhood is English, spoken by 83.7% of households.
+Other important languages spoken here include French and Portuguese.

-In the Madison Ave / E 60th St neighborhood in New York, NY, residents most commonly identify their ethnicity or ancestry as German (8.6%).
-There are also a number of people of English ancestry (7.7%), and residents who report Italian roots (7.3%), and some of the residents are also of Russian ancestry (7.0%), along with some Polish ancestry residents (6.9%), among others.
-In addition, 25.6% of the residents of this neighborhood were born in another country.
+In the Madison Ave / E 60th St neighborhood in New York, NY, residents most commonly identify their ethnicity or ancestry as Italian (8.8%).
+There are also a number of people of Irish ancestry (8.8%), and residents who report English roots (8.4%), and some of the residents are also of German ancestry (7.2%), along with some Greek ancestry residents (6.2%), among others.
+In addition, 22.0% of the residents of this neighborhood were born in another country.

 Even if your neighborhood is walkable, you may still have to drive to your place of work.
 Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
-The greatest number of commuters in Madison Ave / E 60th St neighborhood spend between 15 and 30 minutes commuting one-way to work (41.3% of working residents), which is shorter than the time spent commuting to work for most Americans.
+The greatest number of commuters in Madison Ave / E 60th St neighborhood spend under 15 minutes commuting one-way to work (36.9% of working residents), one of the shortest commutes across America.

 Analytics built by: Location, Inc.